I love the merle coat on dogs and like sharing which breeds can have this type of coat.

-After proper exercise they are perfectly content to hang around the house; however without proper exercise they can be very destructive.
-If you are willing to provide your dog with proper exercise every day and are looking for a smart, loyal dog, then an Australian shepherd may be a good fit for you and your family.
+After proper exercise, they are perfectly content to hang around the house; however, without proper exercise, they can be very destructive.
+If you are willing to provide your dog with proper exercise every day and are looking for a smart, loyal dog, then an Australian Shepherd may be a good fit for you and your family.

-Because of their long coat they do need some grooming.
+Because of their long coat, they do need some grooming.
 A simple brush a day should do, although some people prefer to shave their Aussie's long coat during the summer for shedding issues and to keep their dog cool.
-If you keep in Aussie indoors it is important to realize that vacuuming and sweeping will become part of your daily routine due to shedding!
+If you keep an Aussie indoors, it is important to realize that vacuuming and sweeping will become part of your daily routine due to shedding!

-Facts about Australian Shepherds
+18 Facts About Australian Shepherds

 - Aussies come in four standard colors: blue merle, red merle, red, and black.

-- Australian shepherds did not originate in Australia.
-They were originally bred in America and they got their name from their working relationships with herders who came from Australia.
+- Australian Shepherds did not originate in Australia.
+They were originally bred in America, and they got their name from their working relationships with herders who came from Australia.

-- Most are medium-sized, however there are miniature and teacup varieties.
+- Most are medium-sized; however, there are miniature and teacup varieties.

-- Australian shepherds love to be close to their family members.
+- Australian Shepherds love to be close to their family members.
 They will follow you everywhere, room to room, outside, and even to the bathroom.
 Having one can be like having a shadow, especially if you are your Aussie's "favorite person."

 - Aussies are very agile.
-They excel in pet sports such as Frisbee, agility, and fly ball.
+They excel in pet sports such as Frisbee, agility, and flyball.